Breaking White Silence Project

 - Video: Watch Breaking White Silence Affinity Group members Mary Holscher and Paul Finley being interviewed for the Community Issues Group by Na’eem Shareef of the Al-Islam Center in Seattle

-Upcoming Study Group
+Upcoming Online Study Groups

 - Resources by Dr. Robin DiAngelo or about her work specifically